Fully Locally-Funded Public University Projects

 Observations.
 Submittal instructions for completed DCM Forms C-17 and B-14 are provided at the bottom of the Forms.

-- All projects require a DCM Inspector-facilitated pre-construction conference which can be scheduled after the
+- The pre-construction conference can be scheduled after the Permit Fee

-Permit Fee is paid.
-Benchmarks must then be met for required inspections as listed in the
+payment is received.
+Benchmarks must then be met for required inspections listed in the

 - Fully locally-funded public university projects use contract documents as deemed appropriate by the Owner, who may use DCM forms (we suggest DCM's

-K-12 forms which have the least amount of signature lines you would need to modify) with the permission of
+State Agency forms which have contract page headings and signature lines you would need to modify) with the permission of

-DCM Director Frank Barnes, email@example.com.
+DCM Director Lee Desmond, email@example.com.
 DCM does not

 modify forms for such use.